-Based on the above the Health Board has identified that there is a need for those pharmacies that provide the level 3 service to also provide this service no later than 12 months after the product becomes available.
-There is also a need for the service to be provided in Bassaleg and for a better spread of pharmacies in Newport.
-Should that not happen then, 12 months after the product becomes available, there will be a future need for this service to be provided ten locations spread evenly throughout the locality, in areas of greater population density.
+Based on the above the Health Board has identified that there is a need for all pharmacies to provide this service by 1 April 2022.
+Should that not happen then, from 1 April 2022, there will be a future need for this service to be provided at 18 locations spread evenly throughout the locality, in areas of greater population density.